ArmaAchilles/Hephaestus/README.md

 Builds PBOs from folders using Bohemia Interactive's Addon Builder.

 ## Setup
-To download Addon Builder go to the [releases tab](https://github.com/ArmaAchilles/AddonBuilder/releases) and download the .rar file.
+To download Hephaestus go to the [releases tab](https://github.com/ArmaAchilles/AddonBuilder/releases) and download the .rar file.

 1. Unzip the files and store them out of any tracked Git folders.
-2. Configure Addon Builder in the supplied **config.ini** file.
+2. Configure Hephaestus in the supplied **Hephaestus.ini** file.
 3. Build as many PBOs as you need!

 ## Features